 16 December 2020.
 The first meeting starts at 8 a.m.
-Project: Hostel, East Africa
+Project: Hospital Training School Dormitories in Kampala

-In addition to facilitator Pablo, the other Fellows are in the online conference - this time via Zoom - joined by the local architect and his team, and former TS Fellow Achilles Ahimbisibwe (Associate Dean at Uganda Martyrs University) as an on-site consultant.
-The "pilots" Michelle Hur and Mohammed Hamza are present; Monika Lauster and Bertram von Negelein are listening in; it is also important to record this stage of the first joint project of the TSA7 Fellows.
+In addition to facilitator Pablo, the other Fellows are in the online conference – this time via Zoom – joined by the local architect of Zero Carbon Designs and the project developer of Impact Building Solutions Foundation, and former TS Fellow Achilles Ahimbisibwe (Associate Dean at Uganda Martyrs University) as an on-site consultant.
+The "pilots" Michelle Hur and Mohammad Hamza are present; Monika Lauster and Bertram von Negelein are listening in; it is also important to record this stage of the first joint project of the TSA7 Fellows.

 After the round of introductions, the first questions reveal details.
 Edge certification* is being heavily considered but will not be analysed in detail for the time being.
 Uganda's grid electricity comes mainly from hydropower, but the infrastructure is not very reliable.
 The power can be out for long periods of time, and it is expensive.
 For this reason, too, it is planned not to install any power sockets in the dormitory rooms.
 In addition, no one will be tempted to cook secretly in the dormitory.
 The trainees will receive their food from the school.